Deformations of path algebras of quivers with relations: Deformation quantization and Kontsevich's Formality Theorem

-We give a brief overview of deformation quantization after Kontsevich \cite{kontsevich1} (also see \cite{kontsevich1,keller2,cattaneo} for details) and directly relate the graphical description of the combinatorial star product given in Theorem \ref{theorem:loopless} to Kontsevich's construction.
+We give a brief overview of deformation quantization and the results of Kontsevich's seminal paper \cite{kontsevich1} (also see \cite{kontsevich1,keller2,cattaneo} for details).
+We then directly relate the graphical description of the combinatorial star product given in Theorem \ref{theorem:loopless} to Kontsevich's construction.

 \begin{definition} Let $(X, \{ \blank {,} \blank \})$ be a Poisson manifold and let $A = C^\infty (X)$ be the algebra of smooth functions.
 A {\it star product} $\star$ is an $\mathbb R \llrr{\hbar}$-bilinear associative product on $A \llrr{\hbar}$ of the form